 Bausparkasse Schwäbisch Hall - Market Leader in Germany

 Schwäbisch Hall sells its financial products for Bausparen (i.e. Contractual Savings for Housing), Construction financing and Additional Provision products all around the owner-occupied housing property jointly with the cooperative banks.
-With over 1,000 institutes and about 13,000 agencies they offer one of the densest banking service networks in Germany.
-About 4,000 own field agents work nationwide for Schwäbisch Hall and 3,300 staff are employed at the Schwäbisch Hall headquarters.
-With an annual amount of more than 14 billion euros in private housing credits, Schwäbisch Hall is one of the biggest construction financers in Germany.
+With almost 1,000 institutes and about 12,000 agencies they offer one of the densest banking service networks in Germany.
+Around 3,800 own field agents work nationwide for Schwäbisch Hall and 3,200 staff are employed at the Schwäbisch Hall headquarters.
+With an annual amount of around 14 billion euros in private housing credits, Schwäbisch Hall is one of the biggest construction financers in Germany.

 - Company domicile: Schwäbisch Hall, Germany